ailrk/home/posts/2021-03-23-functional-language-with-template-meta-programming.md

 template <typename T> struct identity { using type = T; };
 ```

-To handle all variables in a universal manner, all values in skibid-lang are `struct`s and are subclassed from `template <typename T> struct identity`.
+To handle all variables in a uniform manner, all values in skibid-lang are `struct`s and are subclassed from `template <typename T> struct identity`.
 This ensures that we can always consult the `::type`, regardless of the value.
 This also means skibid-lang values are lazy and need to be explicitly evaluated.

 *Convention 1: Any skibid-lang value always contains a `::type` attribute*